-The second line must contain a non-increasing sequence of n non-negative integers - the prizes of the contestants ranked first, second, ..., n-th in the worst distribution of prize money.
-The sum of these n integers must be equal to x.
+The second line must contain a non-increasing sequence of five non-negative integers - the prizes of the contestants ranked first, second, ..., 5-th in the worst distribution of prize money.
+The sum of these five integers must be equal to x.
 If there are several worst distributions, you may output any of them.